WHUzhusihan96/myTransferlearning/TCA-11/readme.md

 there's also having code in python style, and also i write `myTCA.ipynb` by myself and refer to the following work.(`TCA.py` can be seen here[王晋东/wangjindong](https://github.com/jindongwang/transferlearning/tree/master/code/traditional/TCA))

-Very Many thanks to wang jindong for sharing his experience and knowledge
+Many thanks to wang jindong for sharing his experience and knowledge

 **reference**